bwtakacy/zha/README.md

 Sometimes you want to stop monitoring, that is, stop all zhas without invoking any callbacks.
 It is possible by a) sending SIGKILL to all zha at once, and b) deleting `abc_znode` by zkcli.

+### Need manual failover?

+Send SIGINT to the zha on the ACT node.